-we sit down with búl designer virginia martin as she explains her inspiration behind the latest collection. read below how colour palettes, fabrics, patterns and destinations travelled muse winter nineteen ‘hobart’.
+We sit down with búl designer Virginia Martin as she explains her inspiration behind the latest collection.
+Read below how colour palettes, fabrics, patterns and destinations travelled muse AW19 ‘Hobart’.

-with a place like hobart where a quiet confidence thrives and a relaxed ease is felt throughout the township, i knew winter 19 was going to muse this beloved harbour-side town.
+With a place like Hobart where a quiet confidence thrives and a relaxed ease is felt throughout the township, I knew AW19 was going to muse this beloved harbour-side town.

-it is hard to pin point one exact thing as there are many that i enjoy, from the wonderful restaurants showcasing local produce, salamanca’s bustling market, the thriving surf and the awe-inspiring hikes but one place i find myself at every time i visit is hobart’s museum of old and modern art – mona. it is well worth the discovery and is an otherworldly experience like no other. experiencing james turrells installation at dusk or dawn is an adventure in itself; i would wake up early to arrive before dawn hits and witness the entrancing colours that gradate as the day awakes - i believe it to be the best gallery in the world.
+It is hard to pin point one exact thing as there are many that I enjoy, from the wonderful restaurants showcasing local produce, Salamanca’s bustling market, the thriving surf and the awe-inspiring hikes but one place i find myself at every time I visit is Hobart’s MONA.
+It is well worth the discovery and is an otherworldly experience like no other.
+Experiencing James Turrell's installation at dusk or dawn is an adventure in itself; I would wake up early to arrive before dawn hits and witness the entrancing colours that gradate as the day awakes - I believe it to be the best gallery in the world.

 As the cooler weather approaches, which pieces of the collection are your favoured choice to embrace these elements?